June 1, 2020

 Many American travelers wonder, “Do I really need travel insurance for the Dominican Republic?”
 The answer is always yes — here’s why.

 What’s the best travel insurance plan for the Dominican Republic?
-OneTrip Prime is a good choice for families, because it covers kids 17 and under for free when traveling with a parent or grandparent.
+OneTrip Prime is a good choice for families, because it covers kids 17 and under for free when traveling with a parent or grandparent (not available on policies issued to Pennsylvania residents).
 If you’re planning more than two getaways this year, you could save money with an AllTrips annual travel insurance plan.

 Most of our plans include the Epidemic Coverage Endorsement, which adds covered reasons to select benefits for certain losses related to COVID-19 and any future epidemic.
 (Benefits vary by plan and are not available in all jurisdictions)